GenericMappingTools/gmt/doc/rst/source/pstext.rst

     which may be **l**\ (eft), **c**\ (enter), **r**\ (ight), or **j**\ (ustified).
 The segment header is followed by one or more lines with paragraph text.
 Text may contain the escape sequences discussed above.
 Separate paragraphs with a blank line.
+Note that here, the justification set via **-F+j** applies to the box alignment since the text justification is set by *parjust*.
 **-N**
     Do NOT clip text at map boundaries [Default will clip].